-To prevent incorrect execution during power up and power drop, N79E715 provide three power monitor functions, power-on detection and BOD detection.
+To prevent incorrect execution during power up and power drop, the N79E845/844/8432 provides three power monitor functions, power-on detection and BOD detection.

 23.1 Power-on Detection

 The power-on detection function is designed for detecting power up after power voltage reaches to a level where system can work.
 After power-on detected, the POF (PCON.4) will be set 1 to indicate a cold reset, a power-on reset complete.
 The POF flag can be cleared via software.